 The Personal Experience Interview is McKinsey's approach to behavioral assessment.
 While BCG and Bain weave short "fit" questions throughout their interviews, McKinsey dedicates a substantial portion of each interview to a single behavioral deep-dive.

-The format works like this: The interviewer selects one of three dimensions to test.
+The format works like this: The interviewer selects one of the four dimensions to test.
 They ask you to share a relevant story.
 You give a 2-minute initial answer.
 Then they spend 10-15 minutes asking follow-up questions that probe the details of your experience.

 This depth is intentional.
 Generic or embellished stories fall apart under sustained questioning.
 The PEI reveals whether you genuinely led, influenced, or drove results - or whether you're retelling someone else's story.